 So you’ve decided to do online marketing for your optometry practice, here’s a few tools to help get started and stay consistent.

-In this article we’ll provide some of our favorite tools for online marketing and digital strategy.
-We use these everyday, and they aren’t too complicated!
+In this article, we’ll provide 6 optometry marketing tools we use for online marketing and digital strategy.
+We use these every day, and they aren’t too complicated!
 Most optometrists who own their practice wear many hats (perhaps you can relate?).
 These tools can make your life MUCH easier and give you back your weekend–you know, those two days between Friday and Monday?

 Even the best tools are useless without knowing how to use them.
 That’s what we do.
 If you’re stuck, reach out!
 We’re more than happy to help get your digital strategy on track.

 Get Your Optometry Practice Website’s SEO On Track

 SEO (Search Engine Optimization) is the cornerstone of durable digital marketing that pays off in the long run.

 Just like marathon training takes a long time to pay off, SEO efforts involve long-term goal setting.
 But just like marathon training allows you to run a freaking marathon, good SEO benefits your practice much longer than other strategies (plus, it’s scalable so it can grow as you do).